 Our most important product as musicians is our sound.
 Always think about what a GREAT sound on your instrument would be and try to achieve that.
-Long tones are a great method of improving your tone quality.
-Focus on creating a block of sound, from beginning to end, each note having the perfect sound.
+Long tones are an excellent method of improving your tone quality.
+Focus on creating a block of sound, each note having the perfect sound from beginning to end.
 Air support and focusing on maintaining a steady tone are crucial, and going slowly is paramount to effectively practicing long tones.

 It can also be helpful to pick a great soloist and emulate their sound.
-It's actually one of the most effective ways to improve your own personal sound.
+It is one of the most effective ways to improve your own individual sound.
 For help with perfecting your sound and tone, there are apps available that will track the consistency of your tone production.
 See Appendix B for a reference on these apps.